 Description of the project by MOARQS

 The commission is a house for a couple with four grown children.
-The plot is located in a countryside neighborhood with access to Route 27 and to the Lujan River, in the town of Tigre in the northern suburbs of Buenos Aires.
+The plot is located in a countryside neighbourhood with access to Route 27 and to the Lujan River, in the town of Tigre in the northern suburbs of Buenos Aires.

 The project is intended to be a criticism of the type of detached-house or typical villa, which swarms today’s gated communities.
 The project is an attempt to rethink the land use and the relationship between "ground" and "home" in the free perimeter context in gated communities.
-The project takes to build the maximum possible area, as determined by the rules of the neighborhood, and within that scope manipulates matter to build seamless space between interior and exterior.
+The project takes to build the maximum possible area, as determined by the rules of the neighbourhood, and within that scope manipulates matter to build seamless space between interior and exterior.

-The project seeks to close itself off as much as possible to the street and neighbors, and work from a courtyard, open on the ground floor and more closed and private on the first floor, where the main living space is located - (living room, kitchen, dining room, bedroom and bathroom).
+The project seeks to close itself off as much as possible to the street and neighbours and work from a courtyard, open on the ground floor and more closed and private on the first floor, where the main living space is located - (living room, kitchen, dining room, bedroom and bathroom).
 The upper floor is assembled in a "U" around the inner courtyard.
 The decision to raise the main floor can raise the view and have better views over the water channel located at the back of the lot.
 This floor includes the living room, kitchen and dining room, a toilet and bedroom of marriage with bathroom and dressing.
 On the ground floor there are located two offices and a recreational space that connects to the garden and pool.
 In the patio/atrium three flower-jacarandas have been planted, which provide a significant change of color, and thus feel, to the space with the passing of the seasons.

 Wide interior spaces generate cross-linked through the courtyard which is closed by the concrete beam.
 Concrete slabs generate eaves of 50cm on glass panels, creating protection from sun and rain and also allowing cleaning glasses.
 Upstairs floor boards recovered from demolition 1 "wait for 3" wide and long variables, dunks on suspenders elliotis pine 2 "x4" generating an air chamber, which produces a particular sound was placed the footsteps of traffic.